mb-ost/curso_ebac_full_stack_java/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.1.10] - 2022-11-30

+### Changed

+- Moved index.html main.css and imagens folder to main directory folder
+- Added new sections for entretainment and technology to main.css and index.html

+### Removed

+- Class Related files not necessary for activity completion, including modulo-html-1 and modulo-css-1 folders

 ## [0.1.7] - 2022-11-30

 ### Changed